borisdev/research/tune-chatgpt/pitch.md

 Here are some hypotheses.

 - A company's internal ML team will not propose to make a PoC with the new AI development model because its against there interests.
 - Its too early.
 The concept of an analyst-SME fine-tuning team is too new.
-See my paper explaining the concept of a SME-analyst fine-tuning team.
+See [the paper](README.md) explaining the concept of a SME-analyst fine-tuning team.
 - Over time an internal analyst-SME fine-tuning team will never be able learn as quickly as a extenal consulting team that works with many clients.
 This depends on us developing a agile knowledge process.

 ### 2. What about other consulting companies as competition?